-The Fund promotes environmental and/or social characteristics and this Prospectus contains on the next page the information to be provided for the Fund under Article 8 of Regulation (EU/2019/2088), SFDR.
+The fund has sustainable investment objectives and this Prospectus contains on the next page the information to be provided for the Fund under Article 9 of Regulation (EU/2019/2088), SFDR.
 The Fund integrates environmental, social, and corporate governance factors (ESG) in the investment process and investment decisions.
 This is done, inter alia, with the help of our own sustainability analysis that rates the company's prerequisites for managing sustainability risks and opportunities.
 Through our sustainability analysis, the companies receive an individual sustainability rating that the managers can refer to.
 In the annex, you can read more about the characteristics promoted by the Fund, which exclusion strategy the Fund applies, how adverse impacts for sustainability factors (PAI, Principal Adverse Impacts) are taken into account, the goals of the sustainable investments that the Fund partly intends to achieve and the minimum proportion of sustainable investments in the Fund as well as the investment strategy and asset allocation of the Fund.
-Additional sustainability-related information, a separate document, can be found in the Fund list: www.store-brandfonder.se.
+Additional sustainability-related information, a separate document, can be found in the Fund list: www.storebrandfonder.se.